Website accessibility

 in regard to public education, marriage legislation, chaplaincy to state institutions, civil religious ceremonies, the designation of public holidays (Our Lady's feast days, for instance), clerical immunity from civil prosecution, and other important aspects of civic life which reflect Catholicism's uniquely-recognized status.
 [2]

 Thus the 1984 revisions of the Italian concordat appear to have been motivated less by any sudden inspiration from a document that was almost twenty years old than by the threat of losing the entirety of the favourable concordat with Mussolini which had come to be widely seen as “outdated”.
-[3] Furthermore, if this revision was indeed meant to spread religious freedom to others the subsequent behaviour of the Italian Church is hard to understand.
-Although the 1984 concordat states that the Catholic religion is no longer the sole religion of Italy, in 2007 the Church objected to the introduction of an omnibus religious freedom law which would “put the Catholic Church on the same level as religious sects” [4] and two years later it had still not been passed.
 [5]

 An intesa grants clergy automatic access to state hospitals, prisons, and military barracks; allows for civil registry of religious marriages; facilitates special religious practices regarding funerals; and exempts students from school attendance on religious holidays.
 If a religious community so requests, an intesa may provide for state routing of funds, through a voluntary check-off on taxpayer returns, to that community.
 [8]